merenlab/merenlab.org/_includes/_mentorship_data.md

 ![]({{images}}/mentor_mentorship_concerns_02-1.png)<!-- -->

-Almost none of the mentees had a negative experience with a mentors who made it easier to raise concerns.
+Almost none of the mentees had a negative experience with mentors who made it easier to raise concerns.
 Creating an environment where it doesn’t take much to be able to raise concerns is indeed a way to ensure negative experiences do not evolve to very negative ones.